 To ensure that the relevant information is received.

-- The indication for elective caesarean section should be discussed. - A description of the procedure should be discussed. - Risks and benefits should be highlighted including implication for future pregnancy. - Written consent should be obtained using the pre-printed consent form (Appendix 1)
+- To ensure informed consent is obtained and documented - Risks and benefits should be highlighted including implication for future pregnancy. - Written consent should be obtained using the pre-printed consent form (Appendix 1)